JeremiahJRRoss/searchgoat-jupyter/README.md

 - Cribl Cloud Org
 - Cribl Cloud Workspace

-These variables will be saved to a .env file in the notebook directory so that nothing is exposed in your notebook.
+These variables will be saved to a .env file in the notebooks directory so that your authorization credentials & Cribl Cloud identifiers are never exposed in your code.

 Then, the script will launch Jupyter notebooks.
  - Click on your notebook file and view the demo script.